caps-tum/sys-sage/docs/PAPI_Integration.md

 specific reading.
 It is important to state that these timestamps are **not** guaranteed to be unique -- although most likely they will -- and in case of a collision, the value of the later reading will be returned.
-Apart from that, the user may also access the datastructure containing the values of all readings.
+Apart from that, the user may also access the entire datastructure containing the values of all readings.

 Normally, a performance counter reading would not create a new entry in the